Tips from a seasoned pro on how you can be productive while working from home during social distancing.

 Tip #4: Establish High Quality Connections, Quickly.

-As we’re all cooped up at home, it’s harder to connect with people on a genuine level.
+As we’re all cooped while working from home, it’s harder to connect with people on a genuine level.

-Adam recommends building ‘ rapid high quality connections’, a concept created by University of Michigan professor Jane Dutton.
+Adam recommends building ‘ rapid high quality connections’ while working from home, a concept created by University of Michigan professor Jane Dutton.
 Dutton recommends using three methods to break the ice:

-As we all learn to thrive in the work-from-home reality, our effectiveness is sure to be influenced by the thoughtfulness and intentionality of our day-to-day and, most importantly, our mindset.
+As we all learn to stay productive while working from home, our effectiveness is sure to be influenced by the thoughtfulness and intentionality of our day-to-day and, most importantly, our mindset.

 Whether that means taking the time out to create a new connection over a virtual coffee chat or rearranging your schedule to make the most of your attention, there are so many things that we can all do to make the idea of working from home far less daunting — dare we say, even enjoyable?